 It is important that during the period of bean formation and seed filling, the water supply of the crops is sufficient.
 On heavily weedy fields, a delayed, late sowing of soybeans is preferable to destroy weeds in the pre-sowing period.

-Use Crop Monitoring to help you assess the readiness of your field for planting soybeans remotely.
+Use EOSDA Crop Monitoring to help you assess the readiness of your field for planting soybeans remotely.

 Before planting soybean, it is critical to select only large and medium seeds and carry out seed treatment to increase resistance to diseases and pests.